 Under the blatant prejudice condition, the hiring recommendations contained obviously racist comments (such as noting that the African-American candidate "belonged to too many minority organizations" or that the white candidate "was a typical white prep-school kid").

 Under the ambiguous-prejudice condition, the hiring recommendations contained no such racist comments -- the least-qualified, same-race candidate was recommended without a clear reason.

 In the second part of the study, participants then were given a test requiring full concentration, in which they had to name the color in which words such as "red" or "blue" were written.

 Subtle Racism Wastes Brain Power

-Witnessing the blatant prejudice lowered white participants' scores on the test, but not the scores of African-American participants did much worse on the test after witnessing the
+Witnessing the blatant prejudice lowered white participants' scores on the test, but not the scores of African-American participants.
+However, African-American participants did much worse on the test after witnessing the ambiguous prejudice.

-prejudice that whites tend not to recognize -- it consumes mental resources.
+But when African-Americans have to deal with more subtle prejudice -- prejudice that whites tend not to recognize -- it consumes mental resources.

 "Targets of prejudice may experience cognitive impairment as they try to determine the cause underlying the negative events they encounter in their lives," Salvatore and Shelton conclude.